Trixie Friganza: Later life

 Trixie Friganza suffered from arthritis beginning in the 1930s and because of it by 1940 could no longer work in Hollywood or on stage.
 In 1940 she turned over all of her assets and money to the Flintridge Sacred Heart Academy, a convent and school in La Canada Flintridge, California.
 She taught drama there as long as she could until her health prevented her from doing so.
 She reportedly had a room in the institution that overlooked the city of Pasadena where every year she would watch the football games at the Rose Bowl stadium.

 At the age of 79, in an interview with the Los Angeles Times, she confessed to enjoying watching TV a great deal saying “that's where vaudeville has gone – into television” (Slide, Encyclopedia… pg.
 199).
 She correctly identified the many comic and dramatic tropes borrowed from the stage and incorporated into American cinema and television.
 Despite her popularity, theatrical achievements and record of stage and cinematic productions, she died of arthritis in relative obscurity in Flintridge at age 84 on February 27, 1955.
 She bequeathed all her possessions to the academy and left a legacy to the American public.

+Orson Welles would share on an episode of The Dick Cavett Show that his playboy "inventor" and gambler father Richard Head Welles once emergered from a house fire carrying a cockatoo and a signed photo of Friganza, which Welles described as his father's "prized possessions".